getgud-io/getgud-docs/get-started.md

   5. `Damage` - Whenever a player receives any damage, either from another player, the environment, or the player themselves.
   6. `Heal` - Whenever a player is healed, no matter by whom or how.
   7. `Affect` - Whenever an in-match effect of any kind is applied to the player.
 Examples: crouch, prone, jump, fly, use special ability, boost speed/ammo/shield/health, etc.

+## How to Start the Integration Process

+Getgud is integrated **server-side** into your game.
+Our SDK is built in C++, and we provide both source code and build files for popular systems like Windows and Linux.
+We offer header files in the most popular languages so you can integrate our code with C++, C#, C, and Python servers.
+If you are using Unreal Engine 4, Unreal Engine 5, or Unity, we provide separate instructions for integrating with those engines.

+To get started:

+1. Decide if you are going to build the SDK from source or use our build files.
+2. If you are building from scratch, clone our [development repo](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/cpp-build-instructions.md) and follow the [build instructions](https://github.com/getgud-io/cpp-getgud-sdk-dev).
+3. Use the build files and appropriate header files to start integrating into your server.
+4. Ensure you understand the Getgud SDK [lifecycle and events](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/C%2B%2B/cpp-integration.md) you can send.